Raku/doc/CONTRIBUTING.md

 ## Adding a new Language document

-We suggest you discuss proposing a new Language document on the #perl6 channel and/or the [issues for this repository](https://github.com/perl6/doc/issues) before you proceed further.
+We suggest you discuss proposing a new Language document on the #raku channel and/or the [issues for this repository](https://github.com/perl6/doc/issues) before you proceed further.
 After you get consensus on a title, subtitle, section, and filename, you can add the document by following these steps: